 Back in the oven it goes, for another five minutes or so.

 Step 6 – Layer Jam and Batter, and Continue Baking

 After removing the pan from the oven this time, you’re going to do something a little different.
 Spread about three tablespoons of smooth apricot jam onto the cake.

 Follow this layer with two more batter layers, baking after each addition, and then another layer of jam.

-Keep layering in this way until you’ve used up all your batter, ending with a final cake layer.
+Keep layering in this way until you’ve used up all of your batter, ending with a final cake layer.
 You should have enough jam left over for one final layer of glaze after baking.